 Every student is required to research a topic in depth, to submit drafts of a paper to the supervising faculty member for revision, and to produce a substantial research paper at least 30 pages in length, exclusive of endnotes (i.e. 30 pages of text).
-A minimum grade of "C" (not a "C-") is necessary to satisfy the writing requirement.
+A minimum grade of "C" is necessary to satisfy the writing requirement.
 This requirement may be fulfilled through a seminar, directed research, or by writing a journal comment as a board candidate.

-A more detailed description of the requirements and guidelines for the Upper-Level Writing Requirement may be found in Appendix A of this handbook.
+A more detailed description of the requirements and guidelines for the Upper-Level Writing Requirement may be found in Appendix A.